Workativ Logo

 Workativ offers transparent, tiered pricing that scales from pilots to enterprise deployments.

-Free plan for evaluation, including 1 AI agent, up to 25 chat sessions, basic analytics, shared live inbox, and security guardrails.
+• Starter Plan $99/month : Including 1 AI agent, up to 200 AI chat sessions, analytics, shared live inbox, and security guardrails.

 Overall, Workativ offers a more cost-effective, transparent pricing model than enterprise-only platforms like Leena AI.